-So that we could work with Kentico Cloud ASAP, we decided to use the platform for an internal marketing initiative.
+So that we could work with Kontent ASAP, we decided to use the platform for an internal marketing initiative.
 At the time, we were trying to come up with ideas for an initiative that would target the Not-for-Profit sector.
 We didn’t want to create “yet another landing page”; so, inspired by all great things that are happening with chatbots at the moment, we decided to build one of our own.

 When people are speaking with devices such as Alexa, Google, or Siri, it’s typically to accomplish some sort of action, or get a question answered.
 The interface you design is one that tries to identify the intention of the person speaking, and then looks to invoke an action that can fulfill it.

 The model for conversational interfaces can represent the dialog around initiating an action, like what a user might say to invoke the assistant.
 An example might be, “I want to talk to the home chef”.
 It can also define how to identify conversation parameters or arguments in what people are saying, like “I want a quick, hot lunch”.
 Finally, you can model the response and how to go about fulfilling it.